Newsletter blocks add an option for visitors to subscribe to a newsletter. The footer is a popular place for this block.

 - Background - On version 7.1, Switch this toggle on to add a block background color, set corner radiuses, and change background padding.
 To change the background color, visit Changing colors.
 Block background colors aren't supported on version 7.0.

 Choose a storage option

-To choose where to send newsletter submissions, click the Storage tab.
-You can connect newsletter blocks to Squarespace Email Campaigns, Mailchimp, Zapier, and Google Drive.
+To choose where to send newsletter submissions, edit the newsletter block and click the Storage tab.
+By default, newsletter blocks use Squarespace Email Campaigns for storage, but you can also connect newsletter blocks to Mailchimp, Zapier, and Google Drive.

 The Mailchimp and Zapier integrations in newsletter blocks are premium features available in Business and Commerce plans.

 Enable Google reCAPTCHA

 Google reCAPTCHA prompts visitors to check a box to prove that they’re not a robot before they submit.
 To enable it for the newsletter block, click Google reCAPTCHA in the storage tab: